BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Initial Balance

-The initial balance of the Jackpot.

-This amount is funded by debiting the Jackpot Reserve account
+This is the initial balance of the Jackpot and will be funded by debiting the Jackpot Reserve account and crediting the Progressive Jackpot.

-When the game is turned on for the first time, expect the Jackpot Reseve Account to go into the negative by the same amount as the Jackpot Initial Balance.

 ### Jackpot Balance